New Post-Docs

 - Examples of Proof of Residency:

-- Housing insurance policy, or lease agreement, or utility bill,
+- Housing insurance policy, or lease agreement, or utility bill

-- Ontario driver’s license, or
+- Ontario driver’s license

 - Monthly mailed bank account statements

-- Examples of Support of Identity:
+- Examples of Proof of Identity:

-- Certificate of Canadian citizenship, or
+- Certificate of Canadian citizenship

 - Credit card, or passport